b3-exmo/b3-exmo.github.io/docs/Tithing money/SEC/index.md

 SEC.gov has an [index of forms and filings](https://www.sec.gov/submit-filings/forms-index).
 [13F is in there](https://www.sec.gov/files/form13f.pdf).
 Any one of us can just go read it.
 The index shows it was last updated in July of 2023, at the time of writing this page (summer 2024).

 Looks to me like the first 10 pages of the document are instructions.
 Pages 11 - 13 are a cover sheet & summary, and page 14 appears to be the form itself that is to be copied and repeated as necessary.
 Think on that for a good moment.
 10 pages of instructions to make sure there's no misunderstanding.
 A two-page cover sheet, and a summary. ==An intern could do this==.
 This is not complicated.
 The 14th page could be an Excel spreadsheet.
 I refuse to believe that Ensign Peak doesn't have the required fields tabulated in some variation or another.
 The form is to declare what positions your company holds.
-If an organization were to given a cease-and-desist "for Disclosure Failures and Misstated Filings", it is because it was intentional.
+If an organization were to be given a cease-and-desist "for Disclosure Failures and Misstated Filings", it is because it was intentional.